discretize/discretize-guides/builds/guardian/condi-willbender/index.md

 <Beginner>

-This build comes with a very simple priority-based rotation as well as the ability to adapt to your group by having various different utility options.
+This build comes with a very simple priority-based rotation as well as the ability to adapt to your group by having various utility options.
 It also has a great amount of self-sustain and can even bring <Boon name="Might" /> for itself if needed through <Trait name="holyreckoning" />.
-It is therefore a great build to get started with in fractals.
+It is therefore a great build to get started within fractals.
 On top of this, it also shares gear with the <Specialization name="Firebrand" text="Condi Firebrand"/> allowing you to easily swap between the 2 builds if you want more variety or situationally use some of the utility that is unique to <Specialization name="Firebrand"/>.

-Before reading the advanced version of this page, we recommend acquiring an in-depth understanding of your CC skills and when to use them efficiently as well as  execute the basic step-by-step rotation provided below without spending too much thought on it.
+Before reading the advanced version of this page, we recommend acquiring an in-depth understanding of your CC skills and when to use them efficiently as well as executing the basic step-by-step rotation provided below without spending too much thought on it.

 The advanced page provides a more complete overview of all the utilities the <Specialization name="Guardian"/> has to offer.
 If you ever feel like you are missing information feel free to already swap to the advanced page!